 “I enthusiastically read this compendium of analyst letters to candidates,hailing from the three I.P.A. regions (Latin America, North America and Europe), assimilating the work not as institutional missives but rather as personal communiques with building thematic overlays.
 I was impressed by their overarching tone of compassion and generosity of spirit.
 The letters are instructive to the current generation of candidates, emphasizing the evolution of analytic teaching and thinking.
 Many letters highlight the vital need for candidates to gain analytic exposure and training outside their institutes or societies, as being foundational and invaluable to their growth as analysts, with some letters emphasizing the crucial role of active involvement with the I.P.A.’s candidate organization, I.P.S.O.
 (International Psychoanalytical Society Organization).” ~ Kathryn McCormick, I.P.S.O.
 President

 About the Editor

 Fred Busch, PhD, is a Training and Supervising Analyst at the Boston Psychoanalytic Society and Institute.
 He is the author of many important books: The Analyst’s Reveries: Explorations in Bion’s Enigmatic Concept (2019), Creating a Psychoanalytic Mind (2013), Rethinking Clinical Technique (1998), The Ego at the Center of Clinical Technique (1995).
-Click here to watch his video interview about The Analyst’s Reveries recorded in the BPSI library in September, 2019.
+Click here to listen to Fred Busch’s discussion of Dear Candidate on the IPA “Talks on Psychoanalysis” podcast recorded on Jan 21, 2021.